HappySeaFox/sail/src/bindings/python/README.md

 # sailpy - Python bindings for SAIL

-Fast and easy-to-use image decoding library for Python.
+The missing small and fast image decoding library for humans (not for machines).

 ## Features